 Dr. Jart is not certified cruelty-free by any third-party cruelty-free certifications like Leaping Bunny or PETA.

 Because Dr. Jart is not certified cruelty-free by a third party, no one is looking into or substantiating Dr. Jart’s cruelty-free commitments and claims.

 Is Dr. Jart Owned By A Non-Cruelty-Free Parent Company?

 Yes.
 Dr. Jart is owned by Estee Lauder, a parent corporation that still engages in animal testing in 2022.

 Some cruelty-free consumers may choose to purchase and support cruelty-free brands owned by animal-tested parent corporations as they hope it will convince the parent company to become cruelty-free.

 But in this case, Dr. Jart is NOT cruelty-free and neither is its parent corporation, Estee Lauder.

 Is Dr. Jart Cruelty-Free?

-By choosing to sell in mainland China, Dr. Jart+ Skincare must have their products tested on animals.
-Therefore I would not consider Dr. Jart+ to be a cruelty-free brand.
+To sum up, by choosing to sell in mainland China, Dr. Jart+ must have its products tested on animals.
+Therefore, we would NOT consider Dr. Jart to be a cruelty-free brand.

-Dr. Jart+ is on our List of Brands to Avoid – Animal Tested.
+Currently, Dr. Jart is on our List of Brands to Avoid – Animal Tested.